 - your cabin number – now you can take a look on your cruise companies website and see where you’re cabin is situated on the ship

 - dining option you have chosen – most cruise companies will require you to book your dining option at the time of booking your cruise.
-Royal Caribbean offer traditional dining and my time dining (this was our choice) – Explanation given below
+Royal Caribbean offers traditional dining and my time dining (this was our choice) – Explanation is given below

 As the name implies, traditional dining is the classic means of experiencing dinner on your Royal Caribbean cruise.
 There are two seatings, first and second seating.
-First seating is usually around 6:00pm and second seating is usually around 8:00pm.
+First seating is usually around 6:00 pm and the second seating is usually around 8:00 pm.
 Exact times will vary.